jameszu/msa-devops-2020/README.md

 FINALLY made the API key invisable in the deployed website. <br>
 It turned out the .env variable will not be passed through with the deployed website.
 Wrote a script to pass the key into the .env

+### 25/09/2020

+Added some features working on final design.